 The first step is to acquire sponsorship at board level.
 A multi-disciplinary task force and sufficient budget should be made available to explore the possibilities and identify opportunities within the organization.
 Starting small, focusing on quick wins and experimenting a little, is a good way to create momentum and generate followers in your path to intelligent automation.
-Furthermore, if your bank or insurance company is in the middle of a digital transformation, as most are, its crucial to align your artificial intelligence road map to the objectives of your (new) digital business model.
+Furthermore, if your bank or insurance company is in the middle of a digital transformation, as most are, its crucial to align your artificial intelligence roadmap to the objectives of your (new) digital business model.

-Although AI in general has not reached maturity levels of technologies, such as robotic process automation, it is picking up pace.
+Although AI, in general, has not reached maturity levels of technologies such as robotic process automation, it is picking up the pace.
 We have looked at the possible benefits to banks and insurers in achieving their strategic priorities for 2017.
 We have seen that the benefits of artificial intelligence are wide and diverse.
 This is no different for risks.
 Banks and insurers who manage to embed AI into their current organization will see growth opportunities that are not seen in decades.
 Banks have weathered storms, but in 2017 there should be no more excuses.
 The time has come where banks and insurers no longer chase the facts, but instead set the standard in service and profitability across all industries worldwide.